 Flying business class?
 You’ll want to disregard your frequent flyer status and wander over to the far superior Al Mourjan Lounge instead – which welcomes only business class passengers, but not Oneworld Emerald travellers booked in economy.

-(In other airports with first class lounges operated by airlines other than Qatar Airways, such as Sydney and Melbourne where Qantas first class lounges exist, Oneworld Emerald frequent flyers traveling with Qatar Airways can access first class lounges as normal.)
+(In other airports with first class lounges operated by airlines other than Qatar Airways, such as Sydney and Melbourne where Qantas first class lounges exist, Oneworld Emerald frequent flyers traveling with Qatar Airways can access first class lounges as normal, when these are open.)

 Some exceptions work in your favour, though: such as in Helsinki when travelling with Oneworld airline Finnair.

-Here, the Nordic carrier runs two ‘non-Schengen’ international lounges: one for business class passengers (known as the Finnair Lounge), and the other for top-level frequent flyers, including Oneworld Emerald (being the Finnair Premium Lounge).
+Here, the Nordic carrier runs two ‘non-Schengen’ international lounges: one for business class passengers (known as the Finnair Lounge), and the other for top-level frequent flyers, including Oneworld Emerald (being the Finnair Platinum Wing).

-Even though Finnair doesn’t have first class on any of its flights, the Premium Lounge is significantly better than the Finnair Lounge next door: which is all your business class ticket will provide access to, unless paired with a top-level Oneworld Emerald frequent flyer card for Premium Lounge perks.
+Even though Finnair doesn’t have first class on any of its flights, the Platinum Wing is significantly better than the Finnair Lounge next door: which is all your business class ticket will provide access to, unless paired with a top-level Oneworld Emerald frequent flyer card for Platinum Wing perks.

-Despite those few bothersome inconsistencies, we still rate Oneworld Emerald as a pretty powerful piece of plastic and the one which frequent flyers should aim for, if they have the chance.
+Despite the few inconsistencies above, we still rate Oneworld Emerald as a pretty powerful piece of plastic and the one that frequent flyers should aim for, if they have the chance.